Brunswick West

 Brunswick West is an inner-city suburb in Melbourne, Victoria, Australia, 6 km north of Melbourne's Central Business district, located within the City of Merri-bek local government area.
 Brunswick West recorded a population of 14,746 at the 2021 census.

 Brunswick West adjoins Parkville to the south, Moonee Ponds at the Moonee Ponds Creek to the west, Pascoe Vale South and Coburg along Moreland Road to the north, and Brunswick along Grantham, Pearson and Shamrock Streets to the east.
 Parts of the suburb also borders the Tullamarine Freeway.

 Brunswick West is primarily a residential suburb with some light industry.

 History

 Brunswick West Post Office opened on 10 March 1913.
 There is a Moonee Vale Licensed Post Office at 164 Melville Road Brunswick West.

 Demographics

 In Brunswick West, 59.7% of people were born in Australia.
-The most common countries of birth were Italy 4.3%, India 3.2%, Greece 3.0%, England 2.2% and China (excludes SARs and Taiwan) 1.9%.
+The other most common countries of birth were Italy 4.3%, India 3.2%, Greece 3.0%, England 2.2% and China (excludes SARs and Taiwan) 1.9%.

 59.9% of people only spoke English at home.
 Other languages spoken at home included Italian 6.9%, Greek 6.2%, Arabic 3.0%, Mandarin 2.2% and Spanish 1.1%.